Go Back To Trail Finder

 View Map

-• Two distinct landscapes: Hamilton to Wannon section runs through attractive red gum country, Wannon to Coleraine section passes rolling hills, wetlands and low native shrubs
+• The Hamilton to Wannon section runs through attractive redgum country, while the Wannon to Coleraine section passes rolling hills, wetlands and low native shrubs

-• Wannon and Nigretta Falls can be visited on a local road between the two sections
+• The Wannon and Nigretta waterfalls can be visited using a local road

 Nearby Attractions

-• Hamilton to Wannon-Nigretta Falls Road is 11 km and meanders through red gum country and past operating farms.
+• Hamilton to Wannon-Nigretta Falls Rd, labelled the Redgum Track, is 12km and meanders through redgum country lined with operating farms

-• Wannon-Nigretta Falls Road to Glenelg Highway is 2km and is partially an “other trail” that follows the Wannon River rather than the original rail trail alignment.
-This section is only fit for walkers and adventurous mountain bike riders.
+• Wannon-Nigretta Falls Rd to Glenelg Hwy is 2km and the second half of this is a volunteer-built track that follows the Wannon River rather than the railway alignment.
+It is only suitable for walkers and adventurous mountain bike riders

-• Glenelg Highway to Glenelg Highway is 5.5km and is under further development.
-This section is subject to flooding.
-This section is only fit for walkers and adventurous mountain bike riders.
+• Glenelg Hwy to Glenelg Hwy is 5.5km and is still being developed.
+It is subject to flooding and, again, is only for walkers and adventurous mountain bike riders.

-• Wannon to Coleraine, is 11 km and provides open vistas through a linear nature reserve with wetlands.
+• Wannon to Coleraine is 11km and provides open vistas through a linear nature reserve with wetlands nearby.
+This section is called the Grasstree Tk

 Section Guides